1 / 10

 Lexus has taken the superb refinement of the previous GS model and used it as a springboard to make the ES even more hushed.
 Where the F Sport model of the GS could suffer from a little rumble created by its 19-inch wheels and tyres, the ES suppresses this much more effectively.
 There’s still a little noise to be heard, but it’s only really noticeable in comparison to the other ES models.

-In both the ES and Takumi models, road noise is all but absent from the cabin, while the 2.5-litre V6 petrol engine is almost always a distant burr.
-Only when you demand the most from acceleration does the V6 make itself heard and, even then, it’s a pleasing growl.
-As you pull away from a start, the ES usually does this in electric mode, so it scores there too.
+In both the ES and Takumi models, road noise is all but absent from the cabin, while the 2.5-litre petrol engine is usually a distant hum.
+Only when you demand the most from acceleration does the engine make itself heard with soaring revs thanks to the quirks of a CVT transmission, and it's not an especially pleasant sound in the context of rivals that can be had with smooth six-cylinder diesels, for example.

 As well as this, every ES comes with autonomous emergency braking, which Lexus calls a Pre-Collision System that detects possible hazards ahead.
 If the driver doesn’t react, the system performs an emergency stop without the driver’s input.